holdenellismain/SpotifyBillboard/README.md

 - Creating charts in Excel

 ## Steps
-1. Read in lines from [the raw data csv file](modifiedbillboarddata.csv)
+1. Read in lines from the the raw data [csv](modifiedbillboarddata.csv)
-2. Clean the raw data to be able to search for the [Spotify ID](https://developer.spotify.com/documentation/web-api/concepts/spotify-uris-ids) of each song
+2. Clean the raw data to be able to [search](https://developer.spotify.com/documentation/web-api/reference/search) for the [Spotify ID](https://developer.spotify.com/documentation/web-api/concepts/spotify-uris-ids) of each song
     - remove_feature() and clean_song_title() functions
     - log if feature was removed so that data can be tracked
 3. Save a list of song ids for each chart week and then [query](https://developer.spotify.com/documentation/web-api/reference/get-several-audio-features) and average data